-Main activities during financial year 2016-2017:
+Main activities during the financial year:

-- Information and Supervision of the Periodic Financial Information that the Company submits to the National Stock Market Commission ("CNMV") and to the markets. - Information and submission to the Board of Directors of the Individual and Consolidated Annual Accounts of the Fiscal Year. - Information and submission to the Board for its approval of the Internal Control General Policy of the Logista Group, and approval of the Procedure that develops the Policy. - Approval and quarterly monitoring of the Internal Audit Plan 2016-2017. - Preparation of the General Conditions document, selection process and awarding proposal of the joint audit services.
+- Information and Supervision of the Periodic Financial Information that the Company submits to the National Stock Market Commission ("CNMV") and to the markets. - Information and submission to the Board of Directors of the Individual and Consolidated Annual Accounts of the Fiscal Year.

-- Appointment proposal of two external Auditors Companies, to act as joint auditors, and determination of their fees. - Monitoring of the Accounts Audit Plan for the fiscal year, together with the two Auditors appointed. - Examination of the new model of Accounts Audit Report, of the complementary Report for the Audit and Control Committee, and identification and determination of the "Key Audit Matters". - Update of the Risk Map of the Group. - Monitoring of the internal control activities of the Group. - Annual Report on the Corporate Social Responsibility. - Corporate Governance Annual Report for the fiscal year 2015-2016. - Report on the Auditor independence. - Report on the functions and activities of the Committee during fiscal year 2015-2016. - Self-evaluation of its functions and composition.
+- Supervision of the Degree of Compliance with the Model for the Prevention of Risks from Crime. - Approval and quarterly and annual monitoring of the Internal Audit Plan 2017-2018. - Proposal to the Board for the amendment of the Board of Directors Regulations, and the approval of the Audit and Committee Rules, following the recommendations of the Technical Guide on Audit Committees of public interest entities. - · Proposal to the Board of Directors for the approval of the Logista Group's General Policy on Information Security. - Proposal to the Board of Directors for the approval of the Logista Group's Data Protection Policy, in application of the Regulation (EU) 2016/679. - Update of the Risk Map of the Group. - Report to the Board of the extension, until 2024, of the "Intra-Group Loan Facility Agreement" with Imperial Brands. - Monitoring of the internal control activities of the Group. - Annual Report on the Corporate Social Responsibility. - Corporate Governance Annual Report for the fiscal year 2016-2017. - Report on the Auditor independence. - Report on the functions and activities of the Committee during fiscal year 2016-2017. - Self-assessment of its functions and composition.